 Will an assault conviction in Claycomo, MO show on my record?

 Yes.
-If you reasonably believed you were in danger and acted to protect yourself or others, your attorney may use self-defense as a legal argument to get the charges reduced or dismissed.
+If you believed you were in immediate danger and acted to protect yourself or others, your attorney can argue self-defense to reduce or even eliminate the charges.